Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 :

-· KLA: moderate leukocytosis with neutrophilic shift of the formula to the left (up to 10-20x10 9 / l, moderate increase in ESR;
+· CBC: moderate leukocytosis with a neutrophilic shift to the left (up to 10-20x10 9 /l, moderate increase in ESR;

-· CSF examination: increased intracranial pressure from 250 to 300 mm of water.
+· CSF examination: increased intracranial pressure from 250 to 300 mm water.
 Art.
-Lymphocytic pleocytosis (in the first days of the disease, cytosis is mixed or neutrophilic, but by the end of 1 week it becomes lymphocytic).
-The protein content is moderately increased to 0.66 g / l., The glucose content is normal.
+Lymphocytic pleocytosis (in the first days of the disease, the cytosis is mixed or neutrophilic, but by the end of 1 week it becomes lymphocytic in nature).
+The protein content is moderately increased to 0.66 g/l, the glucose content is normal.

-· ELISA method for determination of elevated levels of IgM class antibodies (3-4 days of illness), IgG to tick-borne encephalitis virus (after 5-7 days from the onset of the disease).
-An increase in the titer of IgG antibodies in paired sera (in the acute period of infection and in the period of recovery) is of diagnostic value.
+· By ELISA determination elevated levels antibodies of the IgM class (3-4 days of illness), IgG to the tick-borne encephalitis virus (after 5-7 days from the onset of the disease).
+Increase in titer of IgG antibodies in paired sera (in acute period infection and during the recovery period) has diagnostic value.

-· Detection of TBEV RNA by PCR in blood and cerebrospinal fluid (in the early stages of the disease: 1-7 days of the disease.
+· Detection of TBEV RNA PCR method in blood and cerebrospinal fluid (in early dates illness: 1-7 days of illness.

 · X-ray of the chest organs (according to indications);

-· Ultrasound of the abdominal organs, kidneys (according to indications);
+· Ultrasound of organs abdominal cavity, kidneys (according to indications);

-· MRI of the brain: as prescribed by a neuropathologist (according to indications for the purpose of differential diagnosis and diagnosis of complications);
+· MRI of the brain: as prescribed by a neurologist (according to indications for the purposes of differential diagnosis and diagnosis of complications);

-· CT of the brain: according to indications for the purpose of differential diagnosis and diagnosis of complications;
+· CT scan of the brain: according to indications for the purposes of differential diagnosis and diagnosis of complications;

 · Ultrasound of the brain (neurosonography).

-· Metal prostheses, clips that are in non-scannable organs;
+· metal prostheses, clips located in non-scanned organs;

-Neurophysiological diagnostic methods (according to indications, according to the prescription of a neuropathologist):
+Neurophysiological diagnostic methods (according to indications, as prescribed by a neurologist):

-EEG - identification of brain epiativity, focal changes (in the temporal regions): inhibition of a - rhythm, the presence of slow J - and d - waves, acute peak - fast range waves, unfavorable long periods of silence, periodic epileptiform discharges;
+· EEG - detection of epiactivity of the brain, focal changes (in the temporal regions): inhibition of a - rhythm, the presence of slow J - and d - waves, sharp peak - waves of the fast range, long periods of silence, periodic epileptiform discharges are unfavorable;

-· Electroneuromyography (with combined lesions of the central nervous system and peripheral structures) - withathy.
+· Electroneuromyography (with combined damage to the central nervous system and peripheral structures) - forathy.

 Diagnostic algorithm:

-At the outpatient level, it is sufficient to determine the probable case for referral to hospitalization in the neurological department.
+At the outpatient level, it is sufficient to determine a probable case for referral to hospitalization in the neurological department.

 List of main diagnostic measures: